Marianna32/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displays all users and their home directories, sorted by users 100-empty_casks Finds all empty files and directories in the current directory and all sub-directories 101-gifs Lists all the files with a .gif extension in the current directory and all its sub-directories
+Displays all users and their home directories, sorted by users 100-empty_casks Finds all empty files and directories in the current directory and all sub-directories 101-gifs Lists all the files with a .gif extension in the current directory and all its sub-directories 102-acrostic Decodes acrostics that use the first letter of each line